Lead in Household Plumbing

 Is there anything else I can do about lead in water?

 Individual property owners have the option to replace pipes and fixtures containing lead with lead-free pipes and fixtures.
 In addition, sometimes lead and sediment can build up on the individual screens at your faucets.
-To clean them, take off the faucet strainers from all taps and run the water for 3 to 5 minutes.
-Thereafter, periodically remove the strainers and flush out any debris that has accumulated.
+To clean them, take off the faucet strainers from all taps, remove all debris from the strainer screen and run the water for 3 to 5 minutes.
+After that, periodically remove the strainers and run the water to flush out any debris that has accumulated.